zolotarovgl/phylogeny/README.md

 >Mmus_QUERY_P10417
 >Dmel_QUERY_Q7KM33
 ```
-First prefix MUST correspond to prefixes in Xavi's databas to not to mess up the species reconciliation.
-It's also good to include the word `QUERY` in the name.
+First prefix __MUST__ correspond to prefixes in Xavi's database to not to mess up the species reconciliation.
+It's also good to include the word `QUERY` in the name to be able to search for queries later on.
 The `.names` file should be map the names in the fasta to the protein names (these will be used for name transfer):
 ```
 Hsap_QUERY_P10415       hsapBCL2